Hands-On Training

 • Endoscope tip and space control

-• Hemostasis and endoclipping techniques (be able to manage complications)
+• Hemostasis and endoclipping techniques (be able to prevent and manage complications)

 • What it's about